Mount Carmel Academy

 Under the leadership of Bishop Vann and Don Miller, the Diocese of Fort Worth placed an emphasis on Catholic education and the importance of keeping it viable particularly in the inner city.
 Because of this, All Saints School relocated to the All Saints Catholic Church Parish Center from the summer of 2008 to November of 2009 while the school building underwent a much needed renovation and expansion project sponsored by the Diocese through the All Things Possible campaign.
 This campaign was also championed by long-time pastor, Father Stephen Jasso,TOR, who served as the pastor of the church and school from 1994-2018.
 Students moved into the renovated building in time to celebrate Thanksgiving in 2009, with the building being blessed and re-dedicated in January of 2010.

 The parish and the school have been under many different religious orders including the Claretians, the Sisters of the Holy Spirit of San Antonio, the Franciscans, and are now under diocesan leadership.
-The current pastor, Father Manuel Holguin, has been the pastor since September 2020.
+The current pastor, Father D. Timothy Thompson, has been the pastor since December 2021.